 The term SAT was coined to mean Scholastic Aptitude Test or Scholastic Assessment Test, which is a test that has to be taken for admission into any undergraduate degree Program in America.
-SAT is an aptitude test administered by
+SAT is an aptitude test administered by The College Board in order to have a standardized format that measures the skill sets required for entering a college.

 The College Board is a non-profit membership association founded in the year 1900, which aims to bring the colleges and students to a common platform by conducting the SAT tests.
 Colleges use the score of the tests as one of the parameters for deciding the admission of students desirous of joining their institution.